-Heroin binds to opioid receptors in the brain whenever it’s administered intravenously, smoked, or taken in any other way.
+Heroin binds to opioid receptors in the brain whenever it is administered intravenously, smoked, or taken in any other way.
 The drug then elevates levels of the feel-good neurotransmitter dopamine in the brain, producing euphoria while activating the brain’s reward system.
-Not only does this high feel pleasurable at the moment, but the activation of reward encourages further drug use, which eventually results in addiction.
+Not only does this high feel pleasurable now, but the activation of reward encourages further drug use, which eventually results in addiction.

-As a result, the loved ones of these individuals often have to realize the signs for themselves to get the ball rolling in getting the person heroin addiction treatment.
-If you suspect that someone you know is abusing heroin, here are some signs to look out for:
+As a result, the loved ones of these individuals often must realize the signs for themselves to get the ball rolling in getting the person heroin addiction treatment.
+If you suspect that someone you know is struggling, there are certain signs of heroin addiction that can indicate the problem.

 - A sleepy appearance